JohnLCaron/rlauxe/README.md

 more efficient than BLCA (batch-level comparison RLAs) when batches are large.
 CLCA with OneAudit is more efficient than BPA when batches are more homogenous than the contest votes as a whole, i.e., when precincts are polarized in different directions."
 (OneAudit p 9)

-Currently we do not support IRV with One Audit.

 See [OneAudit version 3](docs/OneAudit3.md).